tinaflora/one-click-hugo-cms/site/content/_index.md

 ---
-title: Designing with a conscience
+title: Elevate Your Home with Expert Design and Decor
-subtitle: test abcdefg
+subtitle: " "
-image: /img/home-jumbotron.jpg
+image: img/pexels-camcasey-1702497.jpg
 blurb:
-  heading: Why Happy Earth Architecture?
+  heading: Welcome to Happy Earth Architecture
-  text: Happy Earth Architecture is the coffee store for everyone who believes that great coffee
-    shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+  text: At Happy Earth Architecture, we specialize in creating sustainable and
+    beautiful homes.
+From detailed design to exquisite decoration, we are dedicated to transforming your living space into a perfect blend of functionality and aesthetics.
+Discover how we can help bring your vision to life with innovative and eco-friendly solutions.
 intro:
-  heading: What we do
-  text: Happy Earth Architecture is the ultimate spot for coffee lovers who want to learn about their
-    java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+  heading: " "
+  text: " "
 ---